Ravens, Cowboys set for rare Tuesday game

 Trace McSorley says he always prepares to start, but this might truly be the first time it matters when the Baltimore Ravens host the Dallas Cowboys on Tuesday night.

-Quarterback Lamar Jackson was one of 13 players on the team's COVID-19 list -- 12 active roster, one practice squad -- as of Friday afternoon, after four players were removed from the list.
+Quarterback Lamar Jackson was one of 10 players on the team's COVID-19 list -- nine active roster, one practice squad -- after four players were removed from the list on Friday and three more on Saturday.
 His availability remains uncertain, and Ravens coach John Harbaugh declined to discuss it Friday.

 Meanwhile, backup quarterback Robert Griffin III was placed on injured reserve due to the hamstring injury he sustained during Wednesday's 19-14 road loss to the Pittsburgh Steelers.